yisel260/virtual-class-treasurebox/README.md

 - Section has many students
 - Each Student belongs to  a single section
 - A Teacher has many Prizes
-- A Prize can have many Student through Order
+- A Prize can have many Students through Order
 - A  Student can have many Prizes  through Order